Works of Art in the Nave Area

 #13

-Inscribed in the window is the Bible verse 1 Corinthians 13:13: "and now abideth faith, hope, love, these three; and the greatest of these is love."
-The three virtues may be symbolically seen here as the three angels that descend onto a worshiper.
-The middle angel appears larger and wears a laurel wreath that is emblematic of victory, showing that love is the virtue to follow most.
+Inscribed into the glass is the Bible verse of 1 Corinthians 13:13: "and now abideth faith, hope, love, these three; and the greatest of these is love."
+The three virtues may be symbolically seen here as the three angels that descend onto a worshiper to deliver their divine messages.
+The middle angel appears larger and wears a laurel wreath, an emblem of victory, showing that love is the virtue that should triumph over all.

 Artist: Tiffany Studios (1848-1943)